GeorgeBuxton/FE-Test/README.md

 ### Installing Ruby

 Ruby should already be installed on your Mac.
-To update Ruby on a Mac please run
+To update Ruby on a Mac type into the commandline: gem update

 ### Installing SASS

-In the command line on a Mac type: gem install sass
+In the command line on a Mac type into the commandline: gem install sass